sandeepKondaveeti/Tide_Receipt_Matching/README.md

 ## Approach
 1. Importing the libraries and data.
 2. Data Preprocessing
+	a.
+Understanding type of features in the data
+	b.
+Creating the Labelled column from the data
+	c.
+Drop the irrelevant features
 3. Exploratory Data Analysis (EDA)
+	a.
+Visualize the target feature to understand the class imbalanace.
+	b.
+Correlation Matrix to understand correlations of one feature with others in the dataset.
+	c.
+Drop the less important features features
-4. Balancing the DataSet using SMOTE
+4. Balancing the DataSet using SMOTE a.Transform the dataset to respond on class imbalance.
 5. Train and Test split Dataset.
 6. Hypermater tuning with multiple Models.
+	a.
+Created a utility function using GridSearchCV with a CV score of 10 to run ML models with different combination of hyper parameters.
+	b.
+Run different models and analysed the classification report to understand precision/recall/f1-score.
 8. Conclude model with better results.

 ## Code